RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 See the [documentation](https://ryotaushio.github.io/obsidian-math-booster/) for the details and installation instructions.

+Also check out the [No More Flickering Inline Math](https://github.com/RyotaUshio/obsidian-inline-math) plugin that lets you work with inline math much more comfortably.

 (The theorem in the screenshot is cited from [Tao, Terence, ed.
 An introduction to measure theory.
 Vol. 126.
 American Mathematical Soc., 2011.](https://terrytao.files.wordpress.com/2012/12/gsm-126-tao5-measure-book.pdf))

 ## Dependencies